stratxgy/trulyrecoil/README.md

 > [!NOTE]
 > To do: add option to only pull when LMB and RMB are held.
+> Add the option for no toggle button

 A recoil control script with a web UI, powered by a makcu.